 Personal Assistant Salary UK By Region

 Personal assistant salaries can vary depending on where you work.
-London is by far the region with the highest average salary, with PAs earning on average £47,160 per annum.
+London is by far the region with the highest average salary, with the average personal assistant earning an annual salary of £48,300.
 Of course, how much you get paid also depends on the sector the business operates in, its budget, what your responsibilities are and your experience as a PA.

 How Much Does A Personal Assistant Get Paid?